conradakunga/Blog/_posts/2025-07-20-sending-email-in-c-net-part-4-using-office-365-ms-graph-api.md

 }
 ```

-If we runt this code, it should print the following:
+If we run this code, it should print the following:

 ```plaintext
 "/Users/rad/Projects/BlogCode/2025-07-17 - Sending To Office365/bin/Debug/net9.0/SendingEmail"